 You register your child for an after-school scheme at the same time as you register the child to start school.
 When possible, pupils from the same class will go to the same after-school scheme.

-You apply for inclusion digitally.
+You apply digitally.
 If you do not have the possibility to use the internet, you can get help from the municipality.

 If your child is to change school, or only needs an after-school place later, you need to contact the municipality.